davide-casiraghi/laravel-responsive-gallery/README.md

     ...
 </div>
 ```
 ## The images data management interface

-Once you have published the views in your Laravel application, you can access to the images management interface at this address
-www.yourwebsite.com/responsive-gallery/
-There you can specify for each image:
+Trough this interface you can specify for each image:
 - the alt text
 - the description shown below the fancy box when the user click on the thumbnail
 - a youtube or vimeo link(in this case a play icon will be show and clicking on the thumbnail will open the fancybox showing the video)

+Once you have published the views in your Laravel application, you can access to the images management interface at this address
+www.yourwebsite.com/responsive-gallery/

+The snippet works also without using the images data management interface.

 ## How to use it
 [Read Tutorial and Documentation →](https://github.com/davide-casiraghi/laravel-responsive-gallery/wiki)